Spencer Perceval: Prime Minister: 1809–1812

+Perceval kissed the King's hands on 4 October and set about forming his cabinet.
+The task was made more difficult by the fact that both Castlereagh and Canning had ruled themselves out of consideration by fighting a duel.
+Having received five refusals for the office, Perceval had to serve as his own Chancellor of the Exchequer – characteristically declining to accept the salary.

 The new ministry was not expected to last.
 It was especially weak in the Commons, where Perceval had only one cabinet member– Home Secretary Richard Ryder – and had to rely on the support of backbenchers in debate.
 In the first week of the new Parliamentary session in January 1810 the government lost four divisions, one on a motion for an inquiry into the Walcheren Expedition (in which, the previous summer, a military force intending to seize Antwerp had instead withdrawn after losing many men to an epidemic on the island of Walcheren off the Dutch coast) and three on the composition of the finance committee.
 The government survived the inquiry into the Walcheren Expedition at the cost of the resignation of the expedition's leader Lord Chatham.
-The radical MP Sir Francis Burdett was committed to the Tower of London for having published a letter in William Cobbett's Political Register denouncing the government's exclusion of the press from the inquiry.
+The radical MP Sir Francis Burdett was committed to the Tower of London for having published a letter in William Cobbett's Political Register which denounced the government's exclusion of the press from the inquiry.
 It took three days, owing to various blunders, to execute the warrant for Burdett's arrest.
-The mob took to the streets in support of Burdett, troops were called out, and there were fatal casualties.
+The mob took to the streets in support of Burdett and troops were called out.
 As Chancellor, Perceval continued to find the funds to finance Wellington's campaign in the Iberian Peninsula, whilst contracting a lower debt than his predecessors or successors.